 Q. May I just sit in on instruction times and not participate in shooting assignments?

 A. Anyone who has paid the admission fee is free to participate in whatever way they would like, whether it’s joining in the shooting assignments or not.
 However, keep in mind that much of the learning is in practicing and experience.

 Q. What if more than one person in my family wants to attend but we only have one camera and one laptop?

 A. While having one camera and one laptop per person provides the greatest flexibility, you can certainly make one camera and one laptop work between two people if they are willing to share and work their part of the schedule so assignment times do not overlap.
 The rate per person stays the same.

-A. The organization hosting the ACTION retains the perpetual right to use, print, and publish all images taken during the photography track.
+A. By registering for the Photography Team, you grant Lenspiration and the event organization that is hosting the Photography Team the perpetual right to use, print, and publish for any purpose all images you submit during the Photography Team.

-If you have not been able to find the information you need on this page or on each individual ACTION page, please feel free to ask questions via the Contact Page.
+If you have not been able to find the information you need on this page or on each location's Photography Team page, please feel free to send questions to Lenspiration via the Contact Page.